Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Campgrounds

+- ⛺ Piñon Flats Campground: Sites are open from April – October and within walking distance of the dunes.
 There are restrooms with sinks, flush toilets, and potable water spigots, but no showers.
-Note that many of these restrooms are being renovated during the summer of 2023.
-Porta-potties and hand-wash stations are currently available.
-There are no hookups, but RVs up to 35 feet long can dry camp in some sites.
+Although hookups are unavailable, RVs up to 35 feet long can dry camp in some sites.

-• 🏕️ Oasis Campground: This campground is just outside the entrance to the park and it’s open from April – October.
+- ☀️ Oasis Campground: This campground is just outside the entrance to the park and it’s open from April – October.
 RV sites have full hookups.
-There are also tent sites and camping cabins.
-There are showers, laundry, a restaurant, and a camp store.
+There are also tent sites and camping cabins, as well as showers, laundry units, a restaurant, and a camp store.

 Where to Stay in Great Sand Dunes National Park